moderntribe/tampermonkey-scripts/README.md

 ### `liveagent-clickafy-central-id.user.js`

 Intended for the Events Support team.
 Works on the LiveAgent platform.
-The script makes the Central ID in the ticket meta box clickable, which will open the Central ticket designated by the given number in a new tab / window.
+The script makes the Site's URL and the Central ID in the ticket meta box clickable, which will open in a new tab / window.
-Works with both `123456` and `#123456` formats.
+The Central ID works with both `123456` and `#123456` formats.

 ### `over-estimate.user.js`